Branch members may log into their ASALH Online profile here. Use ASALH Online to renew your dues for 2018.

 Branch Leadership, Branch Recruiters and Members Conference Calls

-At least four times a year, the Vice-President for Membership and the Membership Committee holds a call with the branch leadership and any member of a branch or organizing branch who would like to dial in.
+The Vice-President for Membership and the Membership Committee hold a call with the branch leadership and any member of a branch or organizing branch who would like to dial in.
 Details on the call are emailed to branch members and documents for the call are posted in this section at least two weeks prior to the call.
-If you are a branch member and have not received this message within two weeks prior to the call, please contact the Vice President for Membership Greer Stanford-Randle at firstname.lastname@example.org.
+If you are a branch member and have not received this message within two weeks prior to the call, please contact the Vice President for Membership Greer Stanford-Randle at email@example.com.

-To stay informed with the upcoming plans for ASALH and our programs, all branches are required to have at least one representative on all four(4) branch conference calls.
+To stay informed with the upcoming plans for ASALH and our programs, all branches are required to have at least one representative on each call.

 857.216.6700; participant code 459954